MatthewMcCown/CKY_Parser/README.md

-Implementation of the CKY Parsing Algorithm for context free grammars.
-Assumes the grammar is in Chomsky Normal Form.
+NLP: Implementation of the CKY Parser Algorithm for context-free grammars.
+Given an input sentence and context-free grammar, the algorithm generates parse trees in accordance with the grammar.